Kavindu97007/Automated-backup-files-script/README.md

 -----Task: Automated Backup Script-----

+This Shell script does the following:

- Creates a backup directory (backup_dir) if it doesn’t exist.
+* Creates a backup directory (backup_dir) if it doesn’t exist.

- Copies all .txt files from the current directory to backup_dir.
+* Copies all .txt files from the current directory to backup_dir.

- Appends a timestamp to the copied files (e.g., file_20240304.txt).
+* Appends a timestamp to the copied files (e.g., file_20240304.txt).

- Logs the names of copied files into backup_log.txt.
+* Logs the names of copied files into backup_log.txt.

- Displays a message showing how many files were backed up.
+* Displays a message showing how many files were backed up.